Dying your hair at home is an easy way to save time and money, and who doesn’t love that?!

 - Dye Brush

-Some hair dye boxes have this, and some don’t.
+Some hair dyes come with this, and some don’t.
 Either or, they are inexpensive.
-And if buying really isn’t an option, time to ravage our makeup brushes and artist brushes for the closest match.
-Creativity is resourceful insanity.
+And if buying really isn’t an option, time to ravage your makeup brushes for the closest match!

 If it’s really not available, your gloved hands are fine.
 Just use your comb through each dyed section to evenly spread the colour (but not the bleach).